 Tanja’s laboratory uses experimental geobiology to explore modern biogeochemical and sedimentological processes in microbial systems and interpret the record of life on the Early Earth.

 Tanja Bosak was born in Croatia and graduated from the Zagreb University with a degree in Geophysics.
 After a summer of research at JPL and a short stint as a meteorologist at the Zagreb Airport, she moved to the California Institute of Technology in Pasadena, where she studied signatures of microbial processes in ancient sedimentary rocks and earned a Ph.D. in Geobiology.
-She spent two years at Harvard as a Microbial Initiative Postdoctoral Fellow, joined the Department of Earth, Atmospheric and Planetary Sciences at MIT in 2007 and is now an associate professor of Geobiology.
+She spent two years at Harvard as a Microbial Initiative Postdoctoral Fellow, joined the Department of Earth, Atmospheric and Planetary Sciences at MIT in 2007 and is now a professor of Geobiology.

 Hayes Career Development Chair, MIT (2013) | UROP Faculty Mentor of the Year, MIT (2012) | The Harold E. Edgerton Award for Outstanding Achievement in Research, Teaching and Service to the MIT Community (2012) | AGU Fellow (2011) | AGU James B. Macelwane Medalist (2011) | Cecil and Ida Green Career Development Chair, MIT (2007) | The Subaru Outstanding Woman in Science Award, Geological Society of America (2007) | Microbial Sciences Initiative Fellow, Harvard University (2005-2007) | Everhart Distinguished Graduate Student Lecturer Award, California Institute of Technology (2004)